PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

 	#Simulate exponentially increasing gradient
 	LAdd: L(t) -> L(t) + L(t) k_add

 Like you've observed before, when ligand concentration is very high, the receptors are saturated, so the cell can no longer detect the change in ligand concentration.
-We can use this fact to cap our ligand concentration at `1e8` (in the [adaptation simulation](tutorial_adap), the cell can't detect `1e8` and a higher concentration).
+We can use this fact to cap our ligand concentration at `1e8` (in the [adaptation simulation](tutorial_adap), the cell can't differentiate between `1e8` and a higher concentration).
 We can do this by defining the rate of this reaction as a function `add_Rate()`.
 It requires another observable, `AllLigand`.
-By adding the line `Molecules AllLigand L` in the `observables` sections, `AllLigand` will record the total concentration of ligands in the system.
+By adding the line `Molecules AllLigand L` in the `observables` sections, `AllLigand` will record the total concentration of ligands in the system at each time step.
 When `AllLigand` is more than `1e8`, the rate of ligand concentration increase becomes 0.
+In the `if` statement, the syntax is `if(condition,valueTrue,valueFalse)`.

 	begin functions
 		addRate() = if(AllLigand>1e8,0,k_add)